+Ailish has had over a decade of experience honing her field and developing her practice.
 As a freelance artist, designer, lecturer and tutor Ailish has been contracted by numerous arts organizations to provide Lectures, Workshops’ and Masterclasses’ in Textiles, Print Making and Fine Art subjects.
 These include branches of the Embroiderers’ Guild, Textile Study Groups and The Women’s Institute.
 Teaching commitments include The Knitting and Stitching shows and demonstrating on the Artist in Action stand at this event.
 Her first solo exhibition was in March 2016.
-Currently columnist for textile art publication “Be Creative with Workbox”; having also written articles or had work illustrated in Stitch, Inspired, Embroidery, Selvedge, Daphne’s Diary, Prima (online) and the Batsford book ‘Be Creative with Textile Art.
-A feature piece in Cloth Paper Scissors is to be published in early 2018.
+Currently serving at Editor-in-Chief for MR X Stitch and columnist for textile art publication “Be Creative with Workbox”; having also written articles or had work illustrated in CRAFTS, Stitch, Inspired, Embroidery, Selvedge, Daphne’s Diary, Cloth Paper Scissors, Prima (online) and the Batsford book ‘Be Creative with Textile Art.

 Ailish has always possessed a sense of curiosity and a desire to look around each corner; thus her work continuously progresses in a carefully curated manner.
 She believes that her fine art training is a strong driving force and can often be observed, reflected in every sphere of her practice.
 Life experience is her biggest source of inspiration, which she interprets in both obvious and subtle ways; some of which are illustrated in her galleries on this website.

 Currently Printed Textiles is her main focus.
 Using her original works, she develops them into digital files.
 A British based fabric printing company is then assigned to print the designs on her favoured cloth.
 Visit her galleries and shop to observe her ranges of Scarves, Lady-Chiefs, Pocket Squares and jewellery.